Finding Inspiration in the Unexpected

 I don’t have the answer to “what’s next?” because everyone’s needs and goals vary.
 If I can steer anyone back onto a path of quicker invention, then I feel triumphant.
 Any minute gained by conducting less research is a minute that can be applied towards improving the relationship with your child.
 That minute is invaluable.

 Kelli, wife and twin mom, resides in the Frederick, MD region.
 Staffing consultant by trade and mother by heart.
 DIY Wannabe and retired mixologist.
-She enjoys a scandalous Dateline plot, the Ravens, and the opportunity to laugh.
+She enjoys a scandalous Dateline plot, the Ravens, and any opportunity to laugh.
 Hoping the offended-by-everything movement extincts soon.
 Raising kids is hard, and raising a child with special needs is extra challenging.
 Discovering gratitude and strength in a path not chosen, and paying the experience forward.